IMDC/Webmoti-Employ/server/README.md

 ## Services

-We use services for hosting, the database, and authentication.
+We use services for hosting, the database, authentication, and video calling.

+### Video Calling

+We use the Zoom Video SDK for video calling.

+Get your [Zoom Video SDK key and secret](https://developers.zoom.us/docs/video-sdk/get-credentials/) from the zoom website.
+You can also access the API key and API secret right under the SDK values.
+Note that this is different from the SDK key and is only used for the Zoom Video REST API.

 ### Database